Jurassic World Dominion: Toys"R"Us partners with Universal Brand Development and Mattel to launch exclusive toys and events

 One-of-a-kind Jurassic World Experience

-From now until July 4th 2022, 10 stores across Singapore will provide fans with a unique in-store Jurassic World experience.
+Starting from May 24th, 13 stores across Hong Kong will provide fans with a unique in-store Jurassic World experience.

 Starting with exclusive Jurassic World toys including the Owen & Velociraptor 'Blue' Pursuit Pack, Owen Escape Pack and Release 'n Rampage Pack Set only available in Toys"R"Us stores and on our eCommerce site.
-With more than 100 new Jurassic World merchandises and toys to look forward to, there is a dinosaur for everyone!
+With a comprehensive range of new Jurassic World merchandises and toys to look forward to, there is a dinosaur for everyone.

 "We are thrilled to be partnering with Toys"R"Us to bring Jurassic World Dominion to life.
 This new, exciting chapter in one of the most iconic franchises in film history continues the adventure that has mesmerized global audiences, and our exclusive collaboration with Toys"R"Us provides the ultimate dinosaur experience.
 Fans will be transported and immersed in the franchise as take photos with our augmented reality dinosaurs with just a few clicks on their phones – this has been a long-awaited project for us, and we can't wait for fans to join us in the fun!" said Jo Pascoe, Vice President Consumer Products Australia, New Zealand, Southeast Asia and India of Universal Brand Development.

-Also, don't miss out on exciting photo opportunities at our flagship VivoCity store and Waterway Point in June!
-In-store, there will also be a dedicated Jurassic World area where you can shop for all things Jurassic World.
+Also, don't miss out on exciting decorations and photo opportunities at Toys"R"Us' Tsim Sha Tsui, Causeway Bay and Tuen Mun stores.

-Fans will also get to redeem a limited-edition Jurassic World tote bag with every $40 spent on Jurassic World: Dominion merchandise.
+Toys"R"Us is also holding a special Jurassic World: Dominion movie ticket giveaway.
+From May 24th to 29th, come to our stores to take a dinosaur themed picture and upload it to our dedicated Facebook event page to get a chance to win a pair of Jurassic World: Dominion movie tickets and a dinosaur toy.

-Toys"R"Us will also be holding a special Jurassic World: Dominion movie ticket giveaway for exclusively for Toys"R"Us Star Card members.
-Between May 16th and June 9th, 20 pairs of Jurassic World: Dominion movie tickets up for grabs when members spend $60 or more on Jurassic World Dominion merchandise.
+From May 26 onwards, there will also be different promotions.
+Fans will be able to redeem a limited-edition Jurassic World pin, tote bag and folder with a minimum spending on Jurassic World: Dominion merchandise starting from $150.
+Limited amount available on a first-come-first-served basis.

 About Jurassic World Dominion